Taiji Ishimori: Bullet Club (2018–2026)

 During the NJPW New Years Golden Series tour, Bullet Club's Cutest Tag Team failed to capture the Junior Heavyweight titles once again.
 In March, Ishimori entered the New Japan Cup once again, receiving a bye to the second round, where he lost to Great-O-Khan.
 In April at Hyper Battle, Ishimori and Phantasmo once again unsuccessfully challenged for the Junior Heavyweight Tag Team titles, losing to Six or Nine (Ryusuke Taguchi and Master Wato).
 In May at Wrestling Dontaku, Ishimori defeated El Desperado to win the IWGP Junior Heavyweight Championship for a third time.
 This led to Ishimori entering the Best of the Super Juniors 29 tournament, where he competed in the A Block.
 Ishimori finished his tournament campaign with 12 points, narrowly missing out on a place in the finals, after a loss to block winner Hiromu Takahashi on the final day.
 Ishimori avenged the loss, retaining the title against Takahashi the following month.
-Ishimori held the title for the rest of the year, until Wrestle Kingdom 17, where he lost the title to Takahashi in a four-way match also involving Wato and Desperado, ending his 248 day reign.
+Ishimori did not defend the title for the rest of the year, until Wrestle Kingdom 17, where he lost the title to Takahashi in a four-way match also involving Wato and Desperado, ending his 248 day reign.

 In May, Ishimori entered the Best of the Super Juniors 30, competing in the A Block.
 During his penultimate block match with Hiromu Takahashi, Ishimori suffered a cervical spine injury.
 The injury was later confirmed to end his tournament campaign, forcing him to forfeit his final match against TJP, thus resulting in him scoring 10 points.

 On October 9 at Destruction in Ryōgoku, Ishimori made his return from injury attacking IWGP Junior Heavyweight Champion, Hiromu Takahashi after his successful title defence and challenging him to a future title match.
 Ishimori had his first match back since his injury on October 14, defeating Revolution Pro Wrestling's Robbie X at Royal Quest III.

 On January 6, 2025, Ishimori announced that he was now a member of the War Dogs sub-group of Bullet Club.

+Unbound Co.
+(2026–present)

+After Wrestle Kingdom 20, at New Year Dash!!, David Finlay and Yota Tsuji announced the dissolution of Bullet Club and Unaffiliated, replacing the alliance with Unbound Co., which was a complete merger.
+On February 11, 2026 at The New Beginning in Osaka, Ishimori teamed with stablemate Hiromu Takahashi in Takahashi's NJPW farewell match, defeating Francesco Akira and Jakob Austin Young.
+On March 6 at NJPW's 54th Anniversary Show, Ishimori and Robbie X defeated Ichiban Sweet Boys (Robbie Eagles and Kosei Fujita) to win the IWGP Junior Heavyweight Tag Team Championship, marking Ishimori's fourth time winning the titles.
+On April 25 at Wrestling RedZone, Ishimori and Robbie X lost their titles back to Ichiban Sweet Boys.